erikzaadi/pi-fest.com/content/events/alpha.md

 Title: Alpha Meetup at XIV
 Date: 2013-05-27
 Author: Erik Zaadi
-Summary: The first meeting is in p̶l̶a̶n̶n̶i̶n̶g̶  Set!
+Summary: The first meeting is set!

-We a̶r̶e̶ ̶p̶l̶a̶n̶n̶i̶n̶g̶  have finally set the first e-v-e-r Pi-Fest meeting!
+We <del>are planning</del> have finally set the first e-v-e-r Pi-Fest meeting!

 This meeting will take place on Sunday the 9/6/2013, and will be internal at our company.